 Spouses and dependents of E2 visa workers are can also apply for E2 visas, and will normally be granted the same period of stay as the principal E2 visa holder.
 E2 spouses and dependents do not need to be the same nationality as the principle applicant.

 Spouses are allowed to work.
-However, it may be advisable to apply for work authorisation.
+However, it is probably advisable to apply for work authorisation which may take a few months.
 Children under the age of 21 can study but unfortunately are not allowed to work under the E2 Treaty Investor visa category.
+Children after reaching the age of 21 years of age under E2 visa status will need to find some other US visa category to be able to stay in the US.

 Workpermit.com's team of specialists has over 25 years of experience in immigration services, and have helped thousands of people to study and work in the US and other Countries.
 All applications for US visas are dealt with by an in-house US qualified lawyer who is also typically a member of the American Immigration Lawyers Association (AILA).